Advertiser disclosure

 How to Become a Pharmacist: A Guide for High School Students

 Are you a high school student thinking about becoming a pharmacist?
 As you may know, this isn’t an overnight process.
 Becoming a pharmacist is a long journey that requires a lot of hard work.
-If you are committed to pursuing a career in pharmacy, read on to learn about how you can become a pharmacist.
+If you are committed to pursuing a career in pharmacy, read on to learn about how you can become a pharmacist!

 What does a pharmacist do?

-Pharmacists dispense medications prescribed by healthcare professionals and explain how to use them properly.
-Pharmacists fulfill many duties, including safely dispersing medication, educating patients about medication, and overseeing a staff of pharmacy technicians and aides.
-If working in a hospital or clinical setting (26% of pharmacists do), they may also advise doctors and medical staff about drug selections and dosages.
-According to the Bureau of Labor Statistics, pharmacists also work in pharmacies and drug stores (42% ), food and beverage stores (8%), and ambulatory healthcare services (5%).
+If working in a hospital or clinical setting (27% of pharmacists do), they may also advise doctors and medical staff about drug selections and dosages.
+According to the Bureau of Labor Statistics, pharmacists also work in pharmacies and drug stores (40% ), food and beverage stores (8%), and ambulatory healthcare services (5%).

 How much does a pharmacist make?

 Pharmacists rank among some of the most highly compensated professionals.
 According to the Bureau of Labor Statistics, the median annual pay of pharmacists in 2020 was $128,710.
 However, salaries vary based on location.
-Here’s a breakdown of how much pharmacists make in each state.

 How to become a pharmacist